umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Image-Cropper.md

 The following settings are used for a individual crop definition:

 - Name - the name of the crop (this is important and used when outputting the crop)
-- Target width
-- Target height
-- Default position
-- Keep aspect
+- Target width - The width of the crop to save in pixels.
+If a value entered is greater than the original width the crop will still be saved and the output file will be scaled up causing loss of quality.
+- Target height - The height of the crop to save in pixels.
+If a value entered is greater than the original height the crop will still be saved and the output file will be scaled up causing loss of quality.
+- Default position - The default position of the crop marks when creating crops e.g. you may want to offset the crop so it is taken from the centre of the image.
+- Keep aspect - When checked will maintain the aspect ration of the image when creating crops and will crop based on the longest dimension.

-When creating a crop definition you must click add to add the definiton to the list and then click save on the toolbar otherwise your crop definition will be lost.
+When creating a crop definition you must click "Add" to add the definiton to the list and then click the save button on the toolbar otherwise your crop definition will be lost.

 ##Data Type Definition Example

 ![Image Cropper Property Editor Definition](images/Image-Cropper-DataType.jpg?raw=true)

 ##Media Type Definiton Example

+The property alias which references the Image Cropper property editor will be output in the XML, in the example below this is "newsCrops".

 ![Image Cropper Property Editor Definition](images/Image-Cropper-MediaType.jpg?raw=true)